crispy-pepper/WRO_2024/README.md

 ```

 #### Parking
 After finishing the three laps, the vehicle must park find and stop inside the magenta parking lot.
-Rather than parallel parking, we decided to go head first directly turning into the allotted space.
+Rather than parallel parking, we decided to go head first, directly turning into the allotted space.
 This was because when first reading the problem, we found that as long as the vehicle was fully inside the boundaries of the parking lot, the orientation did not matter to achieve full marks.
-This is also the main driving factor behind why we chose a small chassis (< 20 cm).
+This is also the main driving factor behind why we chose a small chassis (< 20 cm because the width of the parking lot is 20 cm).

 The parking algorithm works by first circling the field on the outside of all pillars (as it does not need to abide by the traffic rules after the completion of the third lap) until it detects a large enough magenta contour to initiate the parking sequence.
-This condition is found by finding the largest magenta contour in the left and right ROIs and the y-coordinates of their bounding rectangles and comparing them to predetermined constants.
+This condition is calculated by finding the largest magenta contour in the left and right ROIs and the y-coordinates of their bounding rectangles and comparing them to predetermined constants.
 If both the y-coordinate and size conditions are met, the vehicle is in the correct position to start parking.
 Depending on the size of the maximum left and right magenta contour, the side the parking lot is located on can be deduced.

 ```py
 if rightY/leftY is greater than a value and maxAreaRight/maxAreaLeft is greater than a value